Enology and Viticulture

 - General Enology & Viticulture Scholarship fund through the WWCC Foundation

-Wine production in the state of Washington has rapidly grown to become an $8.6 billion industry, with more than 40,000 acres of vineyards, 900+ bonded wineries, and a new licensed and bonded winery emerging every month.
-In the Walla Walla Valley alone, there are nearly 1500 acres planted in vineyards, while the number of bonded wineries in the area has grown from 8 to 170+ in only seventeen years.
+Washington State is the 2nd largest premium wine producer in the U.S. Wine production in the state of Washington has rapidly grown to become an $4.6 billion industry, with more than 50,000 acres of vineyards, 900+ bonded wineries, and a new licensed and bonded winery emerging every month.
+In the Walla Walla Valley alone, there are nearly 1600 acres planted in vineyards, while the number of bonded wineries in the area has grown from 8.
 The Walla Walla Institute for Enology and Viticulture was established to: 1) facilitate alliances with vintners and viticulturists in the Walla Walla Valley and throughout Washington State, 2) promote the economic development of the wine industry, and 3) provide education and training for those with an interest in the industry.

 The Institute also offers short courses in sensory evaluation, barrel making, wine yeasts, wine appreciation, wine consumer education, health and wine awareness, and hospitality training.For additional information including regional employment data, completion rates, student characteristics, and employment see http://www.careerbridge.wa.gov.